Oklahoma prepares to execute man for 2001 hotel slayings

 Donald Anthony Grant, 46, is scheduled to receive a lethal injection at the Oklahoma State Penitentiary in McAlester.
 He will be the first person executed in the U.S. this year, and the third in Oklahoma since the state resumed lethal injections in October following a near seven-year hiatus.

-During November’s hearing, Grant expressed “deep, sincere remorse” and apologized for the killings, but the state’s Pardon and Parole Board voted 4-1 against recommending clemency.
+During November’s hearing, he expressed “deep, sincere remorse” and apologized for the killings, but the state’s Pardon and Parole Board voted 4-1 against recommending clemency.

-“I can’t change that,” Grant said of the crime while speaking to the board.
+“I can’t change that,” he said of the crime while speaking to the board.
 “If I could, I would, but I can’t change that.”

-“Mercy is called for in this case,” Otto told the panel.
-“It recognizes this man, mentally ill and brain damaged, is not a just target of execution.”

-But the board also heard from members of McElyea’s family, who tearfully urged them to reject clemency for Grant.
+But the board also heard from members of McElyea’s family, who tearfully urged them to reject clemency for him.

 McElyea’s sister, Shirl Filcher, recalled the pain she experienced when she had to tell their father that McElyea had been killed.